 Fill the pie tin with the desired filling

 Repeat the rolling process adding a second layer of pie pastry to the top.
 Trim edges as before.

 Seal edges of pie crust with a fork by pressing around all the edges or a pie plate or use both index fingers to pinch the dough while gently pressing down to seal the pie crust with a fluted edge.
 Cut slits in the top of the pie crust to allow steam to escape while baking.

-Bake at 400F for 40 minutes or until pie crust is lightly browned and crust looks flaky.
-Insert a toothpick into the centre of the pie to ensure centre is hot and that the fruit in a fruit pie has softened.
-If the pie needs more time but is starting to brown too quickly simple drape the top of the pie with a piece of aluminum foil to prevent further browning.
+Bake at 400F for 40-50 minutes or until pie crust is lightly browned and the crust looks flaky.
+If the pie needs more time but is starting to brown too quickly simply drape the top of the pie with a piece of aluminum foil to prevent further browning.

 When done remove the pie from oven and let rest for 30 minutes so you don't burn your mouth.
 The inside of the pie especially a sugary pie will be very hot.